Funding within hours for a new glamping venture

-The holiday sector has been hit hard by Covid, but some businesses are booming - especially staycation businesses.
+The holiday sector has been hit hard in the past 6 months, but some businesses are booming - especially staycation businesses.

 The holiday sector provides many opportunities for profit - especially with the recently renewed interest in staycations in the UK.
 There are many segments within the sector and one the fastest-growing is that of glamping.
 Glamping has moved from a novelty to a serious business model that gives holiday-goers the opportunity to enjoy all of the relaxed informality of camping with the added extras and comfort of a hotel.